openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a credential (see (#credential_request)).
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.
+* `authorization_pending`: OPTIONAL.
+JSON Boolean.
+In pre-authorized code flow, the Token Request is still pending as the issuer is waiting for the end user interaction to complete.
+The client SHOULD repeat the Token Request.
+Before each new request, the client MUST wait at least the number of seconds specified by the "interval" response parameter.
+ToDo: clarify boolean.
+* `interval`: OPTIONAL.
+The minimum amount of time in seconds that the client SHOULD wait between polling requests to the token endpoint in pre-authorized code flow.
+If no value is provided, clients MUST use 5 as the default.

+Upon receiving `pre-authorized_code`, the issuer MAY decide to interact with the end-user in the course of the Token Request processing, which might take some time.
+In such a case, the issuer SHOULD respond with the error `authorization_pending` and the new return parameter `interval`.

 Note: Subject Identifier in the ID Token is the End-User's identifier.

 Below is a non-normative example of a Token Response:

 ```
 HTTP/1.1 200 OK
   Content-Type: application/json